AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/respond-to-review.md

 # Responding to code reviews

-Code review is essentially a conversation between you and your reviewer.
+Code review is essentially a conversation between you and your reviewer about your proposed changes.
+This document includes some example review comments and guidance on how to respond to review comments and suggestions.
 To ensure that this process goes smoothly and with fewer opportunities for miscommunication, we strongly recommend reading through all of your reviewer's comments before diving into review:

 - You'll gain more context about why the reviewer left certain comments by reading the whole review first.